 One of the most formidable masters in Chinatown, Wei Cheng teaches only those who are already far advanced in their studies of kung fu.
 He is a master of Shao-Lin style kung fu, and never teaches any members or suspected members of the tongs.
 Unfortunately, Wei Chung's brother Ho, in striving to outdo his older brother, has allied himself closely with the Choy Lok On tong.
-(Further details concerning Wei Cheng are found in San Angelo: City of Heroes, pages 139-140.)
+(Further details concerning Wei Cheng are found in SA:CoH)